 Neck pain can be caused by a variety of issues.
 Sleeping in the wrong position can cause neck pain, as can tension and stress carried in the neck and shoulders.
 Joints can also play a part in neck pain.
 Degenerative diseases, such as arthritis, bring about wear and tear on the joints in the neck and other areas.
 Pinched nerves or inflammation in the neck can be extremely painful, and poor posture or sitting at a desk for long periods of time can lead to increased neck pain.
+Neck compression is painful and a common issue.
 For many, whiplash from a car accident leaves them with symptoms of chronic neck pain if the injury is not addressed soon after the accident.
 Neck pain can also lead to arm pain, making simple tasks very difficult.
 Whatever your cause of neck pain, it doesn’t have to be something you just have to deal with daily.
-Instead, turn to the professionals at AICA to diagnose neck issues and offer treatment for relief.
+Instead, turn to the neck specialist at AICA to diagnose issues and offer neck pain treatment for relief.

 X-Rays can be performed to show your physician if there has been a spinal issue, such as a misalignment that is causing your neck pain.
 The X-Ray will give your specialist the images they need to assess your skeletal damage.LEARN MORE